WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Everyones Busy
 I Am Too But Like Dx

-How Long Do You Think Itll Be Until I Hit The "Nothing Ever Changes" Wall Of Uni?
+How Long Do You Think Itll Be Until I Hit The "[[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Nothing\|Nothing]] Ever Changes" Wall Of Uni?
 Or Until I Have Another Genuine Meltdown?
 Im Taking Bets; Closest Without Going Over <33

-Ive Had No Purposeful Thoughts For Like Three Days; I Feel Like Death, Especially In The Sense That I Have No Way To Think About My Current State
+Ive Had No Purposeful [[Constant Comment (Not The Tea) \|Thoughts]] For Like Three Days; I Feel Like Death, Especially In The Sense That I Have No Way To Think About My Current State

-Roo Gets A Loyalty Star Because Why Not
+[[Explicitly Showcased/People/Special Ones/Roo/STOWAWAY SLUT (FREE)\|Roo]] Gets A Loyalty Star Because Why Not

-I Keep Forgetting, Amid My Own Depressive Episodes, To Keep Updates On My Current Antics And I Would Love For Someone To Remind Me
+I Keep Forgetting, Amid My Own Depressive Episodes, To Keep Updates On My Current Antics And I Would Love For Someone To Remind [[Branches/Me\|Me]]

 Backing Up Some More Stuff
 Nevermind That Didnt Work And Is Super Lame